Continued development of Copper Crossing

 About the Copper Crossing Energy and Research Center

-The continued development will complement the existing solar generation at the site and is expected to feature generating resources needed to support and enable SRP’s transition to a lower carbon resource portfolio, including advanced solar technology, two flexible natural gas turbines with a total output of less than 99 megawatts (MW), and small-scale long-duration energy storage (LDES) technologies, to be developed in phases over the next few years.
-Additional phases of development of the site may be proposed at a later date and would continue to explore various resources such as solar, storage, additional flexible natural gas turbines, or other resources SRP may need that best fit its system needs and requirements as we transition to a more sustainable resource mix.
+The continued development will complement the existing solar generation at the site and is expected to feature generating resources needed to support and enable SRP’s transition to a more sustainable and lower carbon resource mix, including advanced solar technology, two flexible natural gas turbines with a total output of less than 99 megawatts (MW), and small-scale long-duration energy storage (LDES) technologies.

 Phase I project information: Flexible natural gas generation

 On Sept.
-12, the SRP Board approved the first phase of continued development at the Copper Crossing site located on land owned by SRP adjacent to the existing Abel Substation on West Judd Road and the Copper Crossing Solar Ranch on West Bella Vista Road in Florence, Arizona.
+12, 2022, the SRP Board approved the first phase of continued development at the Copper Crossing site.

 General construction activities for Phase 1 began in November 2022.